-In the statement of cash flows, the GST component of operating activities reflects the net GST paid to and received from Inland Revenue.
+Goods and Services Tax: The GST component of operating activities reflects the net GST paid to and received from Inland Revenue.
 The GST component has been presented on a net basis, as the gross amounts do not provide meaningful information.